dangooddd/chosen.nvim/README.md

     store_path = vim.fn.stdpath("data") .. "/chosen",
     -- Keys that will be used to manipulate Chosen files keys = "123456789zxcbnmZXVBNMafghjklAFGHJKLwrtyuiopWRTYUIOP",
-    -- Disables autowrite of chosen index on VimLeavePre autowrite = true,
+    -- Autowrite of chosen index on VimLeavePre event autowrite = true,
     -- Chosen ui options
     ui_options = {